 This is the divide between me and others who view the world similarly to me and the gun rights extremists.
 They chalk these incidents up as just another idiot who should know better.
 But when you have these articles showing up on a pretty regular basis, their arguments just don't hold water.
 Unfortunately they get "chalked up" as numbers of victims who, in real life, are either dead or have suffered serious injuries.
 I have also written about permit holders, some of them prominent gun rights advocates, using their guns in murders or murder/suicides.
 Why do these continue happening?
 Why do people think guns are the answer?
 When a gun is available, it just may get used.
 And in fact, a gun is more likely to injure or kill someone in your home than to be used in self defense.
 Just read the articles of actual shootings.
 32 Americans a day are murdered by gun.
 That is unacceptable.
 80 Americans a day die from bullet wounds, including suicide, homicide and accidental shootings.
 That is unacceptable.
 Collateral damage is unacceptable.
 We are better than this.

 What to do?The NRA and its' minions continue to push for more people carrying more guns in more public places.
 They insist that they, themselves, would never do anything like the idiots in the stories.
 They also deflect the real issue- that of too many guns in too many places and too many dangerous people getting their hands on too many guns- by suggesting we should work on mental illness and veterans issues instead of talking about the guns.
 The problem with this argument is that it denies reality.
 This moving story about the sad life of Jeffrey Johnson, the New York City shooter, again, reveals the problems with our American gun culture.
 Johnson knew a gun would do what nothing else could.
 He lost his job.
 He was living a life of a recluse in New York City with likely very few financial resources.
 He lost touch with his family and his associates.
 He was trained in shooting skills while serving in the Coast Guard.
 A gun, purchased years ago in Florida, was his answer to what was wrong in his world.
 Guns are effective.
 He knew that.
-And now one a man is dead because of Johnson's paranoia and
+And now one a man is dead because of Johnson's paranoia, fear and mental illness.

 As I write this, there are 3 more dead in this shooting in New Jersey.
 More details will come.
 So far, we know it took place at a grocery store that was closed.
 It's another example of the daily carnage.
 Should we just let it happen?
 As I write this, one person is dead after a shooting a hotel in Woodbury, Minnesota.
 As I write this, an 8 year old Minnesota boy is wounded from a bullet that ricocheted when it deflected from the ground after a sibling shot the gun.
 First of all, what was a young kid doing with a gun in the first place?
 But I digress. ( Remember now that some of the commenters on this blog thought they could have done better than the NYC police in the recent shooting.
 Bullets ricocheted and hit 9 innocent bystanders.
 The gun guys would not have let that happen!
 But happen it does.
 Here is proof) It's an American way of life.
 It shouldn't be.
 It's nothing about which to be proud and shouldn't be.
 The fact that we let it happen is irresponsible and just plain wrong.
 So if the gun rights advocates really think that stopping daily shootings will change their lives than so be it.
 They will go on feeling this way no matter the facts.
 They will go on lying and hyping up fear and paranoia but at what cost?
 That is why we need to demand a plan from our politicians and raise our voices for what's right.

 I believe we are better than this.
 I believe that gun laws can make a difference.
 If they didn't why do other countries have far far fewer gun deaths than the U.S.?
 It's the gun laws, stupid.
 There are facts here.
 The facts tell us that we have a problem.
 The facts tell us that we could do something to make things better.
 Common sense tells us that we must do better than this.
-Their is a divide.
+There is a divide.
 Some do not agree with me, obviously.
 So be it.
 We will disagree.
 But we will disagree based on facts.
 And then we can talk about what is the right thing to do.

 Speaking of the Ohh Shoot blog, I must add this stupid and dangerous incident to the list of law abiding gun owners and their guns: